 Walk-in clinics provide walk-in service and basic healthcare.
 They don’t provide urgent care for urgent health situations like common fractures and burns, and they also don’t provide services like X-rays and lab testing.
 Urgent care provides these services, and they also offer walk-in service.
 You can come to an urgent care clinic like ours for all your minor but urgent health-related needs!

 We hope you have a better understanding of urgent care and the ER, and which you should go to in different situations.
 If you have any questions, don’t hesitate to call us at Clio Urgent Care, and if you have any minor situation that needs urgent attention, just come see us!
 An appointment isn’t necessary, so you can just walk right into our clinic for immediate care.
-Call us or come visit us today.
+Contact us or come visit us today.
 We serve patients from Clio MI, Vienna Twp MI, Montrose MI, Birch Run MI, Millington MI, Mount Morris MI, Flushing MI, and Otisville MI.
 Looking forward to serve you!